Cost of Obsessive Compulsive Disorder (OCD) Treatment and Testing

 Medication management services can be a beneficial tool for individuals experiencing a variety of psychiatric conditions, including OCD.
 OCD medications can help manage specific symptoms, such as anxiety, that occur with obsessive compulsive disorder.
 Antidepressants, more specifically Selective Serotonin Reuptake Inhibitors (SSRIs), are the commonly prescribed OCD medications.
 Mood stabilizers and antipsychotics may be used in some cases.

-How Much Does OCD Treatment Cost Near Me?
+How Much Does OCD Therapy Cost Near Me?

 Generally, inpatient and private mental health OCD facilities cost more than outpatient care.
 Those receiving OCD medications and specialized treatment for mental health disorders often have higher costs of care as well.
-To receive a personalized estimate, call AMFM today to review OCD treatment and payment options with an AMFM admission counselor.
+To receive a personalized estimate or to ask questions such as, “how much does an OCD diagnosis cost?” call AMFM today.
+Our team can help answer your questions and review OCD treatment and payment options.

 Types of Personality Disorders Similar to OCD